soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_validation.md

 # Metadata Validation

-Metadata should help users assess the usability of a data set for their own purposes.
-To ensure that re-users can understand the quality and completeness of a dataset, the SWR uses metadata records that are validated.
-The generated indicators are displayed in the catalogue frontend.
+> Metadata should help users assess the usability of a data set for their own purposes and help users to understand their quality.

 In terms of metadata, SoilWise Repository aims for the approach to harvest and register as much as possible (see more information in the [Harvester Component](ingestion.md)).
 Catalogues which capture metadata authored by data custodians typically have a wide range of metadata completion and accuracy.
 Therefore, the SoilWise Repository employs metadata validation mechanisms to provide additional information about metadata completeness, conformance and integrity.
 Information resulting from the validation process are stored together with each metadata record in a relation database and updated after registering a new metadata version.
+Within the first iteration, they are not displayed in the [SoilWise Catalogue](catalogue.md), except of the results of the [Link liveliness assessment](#link-liveliness-assessment) component.
+For the following iterations, we forsee the validation results to be available only to data / knowledge owners / managers and the SWR admins, as SoilWise is not in an arbiter's role.

-After metadata processing and extension (see the [Interlinker component](interlinker.md) and [Metadata augmentation](metadata_augmentation.md)), this validation process can be repeated to understand the variability of metadata and value which has been added by SWR.
+After [Metadata augmentation](metadata_augmentation.md), the whole validation process can be repeated to understand the variability of metadata and value which has been added by SWR.

 Validations: